Contents (2008 - 49)

 (1) Any approval granted by the Secretary under this Part is subject to the condition that, on a bank close day, the bank authorised to open in accordance with the approval is staffed only by persons who have freely elected to work on that day.(2) (Repealed)(3) This section has effect despite any other law.(4) The condition imposed by this section cannot be varied by the Secretary under this Part.

 14G Application for approval to open bank on bank close day

 (1) A bank may apply to the Secretary for approval to open the bank, or one or more branches of the bank, on a bank close day.(2) An application is to be in writing in a form determined by the Secretary and be accompanied by any fee prescribed by the regulations.(3) The Secretary may require the applicant to provide such further information as the Secretary considers relevant to the determination of the application.
 The Secretary may refuse to grant the approval if the applicant fails to provide the further information required.(4) The Secretary may consult with the banking industry, and prepare guidelines, about the type of information that may be required in connection with an application for approval under this Part.

 14H Matters to be considered in determining application for approval

-(1) In determining an application for an approval, the Director-General is to consider whether granting the approval would be in the interests of the public, taking into account the likely effect of granting the approval on particular sections of the public, including:(a) customers of the bank concerned in any particular area (whether or not an area the subject of the application), and(b) persons employed or engaged (whether or not by the bank) to perform services for the bank.(2) This section does not limit the matters that the Director-General may consider in determining an application for approval.
+(1) In determining an application for an approval, the Secretary is to consider whether granting the approval would be in the interests of the public, taking into account the likely effect of granting the approval on particular sections of the public, including:(a) customers of the bank concerned in any particular area (whether or not an area the subject of the application), and(b) persons employed or engaged (whether or not by the bank) to perform services for the bank.(2) This section does not limit the matters that the Secretary may consider in determining an application for approval.

 14I Determination of application